alexxfan/android-simple-todo-starter-jetpack/docs/data-model.md

 ## User Stories

 ### Initial Release

 #### Task Making
 - As a user, I want to add a task so that I can keep track of things I need to do.
-- As a user, I want to edit an existing task so that I can update its details should things change.
-- As a user, I want to delete a task so that I can remove completed or tasks that are no longer needed.
 - As a user, I want to archive a task so that I can clean up my list of tasks and have the option to revisit it if needed.

 #### Organisation
-- As a user, I want to search for tasks so that I can quickly find a specific task (includes title and description).
 - As a user, I want to categorise tasks so that I can group them into work, personal, study or gym.

 #### User Experience